-In addition, the Company is required to deposit cash collateral with three financial institutions, the counterparties to the zero cost collar contracts, for any exposure in excess of \$5 million for each financial institution.
-No cash collateral was required as of June 30, 2014.
+In addition, the Company is required to deposit cash collateral with a financial institution, the counterparty to the zero cost collar contract, for any exposure in excess of \$5 million.
+No cash collateral was required as of September 30, 2014.